-Contra Fetzer's Affective Premises 2 and 3, programs can be based on idiosyncratic emotions, attitudes, and histories: Karen Ehrlich and I (along with other students and colleagues) have developed and implemented a computational theory of contextual vocabulary acquisition (Ehrlich 1995; Rapaport & Ehrlich 2000; Rapaport 2003b, 2005a; Rapaport & Kibby 2007, 2010).
+Contra Fetzer's Affective Premises 2 and 3, programs can be based on idiosyncratic emotions, attitudes, and histories: Karen Ehrlich and I (along with other students and colleagues) have developed and implemented a computational theory of contextual vocabulary acquisition (Ehrlich, 1995; Rapaport & Ehrlich, 2000; Rapaport, 2003b, 2005a; Rapaport & Kibby, 2007, 2010).
 Our system learns (or "acquires") a meaning for an unfamiliar or unknown word from the word's textual context integrated with the reader's prior beliefs.
 These prior beliefs (more usually called 'prior knowledge' in the reading-education literature), in turn, can-and often do-include idiosyncratic "denotations" and "connotations" (in Fetzer's senses), emotions, attitudes, and histories.
-In fact, contrary to what some reading educators assert (cf. Ames 1966, Dulin 1970), a meaning for a word cannot be determined solely from its textual context.
-The reader's prior beliefs are essential (Rapaport 2003b, Rapaport & Kibby 2010).
+In fact, contrary to what some reading educators assert (cf. Ames, 1966; Dulin, 1970), a meaning for a word cannot be determined solely from its textual context.
+The reader's prior beliefs are essential (Rapaport, 2003b; Rapaport & Kibby, 2010).
 And, clearly, the meaning that one reader figures out or attributes to a word will differ from that of another reader to the extent that their prior beliefs differ.

-Furthermore, several cognitive scientists have developed computational theories of affect and emotion, showing that emotions, attitudes, and histories can affect computers that model them (Herbert Simon (1967), Aaron Sloman (Sloman & Croucher

-1981; Wright et al. 1996; Sloman 2004, 2009), Rosalind Picard (1997, and website), and Paul Thagard (2006), among others).
+Furthermore, several cognitive scientists have developed computational theories of affect and emotion, showing that emotions, attitudes, and histories can affect computers that model them (Simon, 1967; Sloman & Croucher, 1981; Wright et al., 1996; Sloman, 2004, 2009; Picard, 1997; Thagard, 2006, among others).